rmelian2014/SwipeableTableViewCell/README.md

 SwipeableTableViewCell
 ======================

-What's diffrent in this fork?
+What's different in this fork?
  * It's rewritten in Swift
-  * Wraps `UIButton` with `SwipeRowAction`
+ * Wraps 'UIButton' with 'SwipeRowAction'
  * Allow removing button from cell
  * Works with xib

 This is a simple class that allows swiping left and right to reveal buttons on either side of a table view cell.
 This repository contains